Re5ys0ps/link_shortner/README.md

 or

-click the link below and install https://pypi.org/project/pyshorteners/
+click the link and install
+https://pypi.org/project/pyshorteners/